 Any reflective surface can produce a great reflection, like a shiny table or glossy floor.

 Want to jog your memory on the go?
-Download the Principles of Composition in Photography PDF:
+Download the Photography Composition Rules PDF:

 5. Compose To Simplify The Frame And Eliminate Distractions